Orpius/SDK/docs/UserGuide/index.md

 All configuration is handled through the Orpius Console, a desktop client that runs on the same infrastructure available to your applications so anything the platform can do, the Console can do directly.
 The Console is also aware of the system itself, letting you set up parts such as events through an interactive chat interface.

 ## Orpius Provides

-Orpius provides a complete foundation for building and running AI-driven applications.
+Orpius provides a complete foundation for building AI-driven applications.

 It includes:
 * **Integration with external systems** via API-driven events or customer-facing AI agents
 * **Built-in capabalities**
     * **Code execution tooling** currently supports C#, with Java and VB coming soon
     * **Events registeration and triggering**
-    * **Notification and messaging** for collaboration and **team awareness** across time zones
+    * **Notification and messaging and Team Awareness** across time zones
     * **Scheduling** for running tasks at defined times or intervals
     * **Memory**
     * **Video feed image analysis**